hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ```

 We have 2 folders: `Images` and `Masks`,  each folder has four sub-folders `1`, `2`, `3`, `4` corresponds to four types of distribution of nail.
-Images is the input folder and Masks is the label folder, that is the segmentations that we want to detect.
+Images is the data folder and Masks is the label folder, that is the segmentations of input images.

 We download data from [link](https://drive.google.com/file/d/1qBLwdQeu9nvTw70E46XNXMciB0aKsM7r/view?usp=sharing) and put it in `data_root`, for example